 - Drugs called alpha-blockers help relax the walls of the ureter, which allows the kidney stones to pass more easily through them out of the body.

-Larger stones which do not pass out of the body easily can be treated by the following methods:
+Larger stones that do not pass out of the body easily can be treated by the following methods:

 - Lithotripsy: Extracorporeal shock wave lithotripsy uses sound waves to create strong vibrations that can break up large stones into smaller pieces which can then be easily expelled from the body.
 This procedure takes up to an hour to complete and the patient may be sedated before it begins.